TomasHubelbauer/net-ecosystem-review/README.md

 highlighted in the leaderboard and in the line chart.

 Display another chart which is not total but a change record-to-record.

+Calculate the gap to the next item with greater number of stars skipping the items with which the current one ties.